pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 When research is disseminated openly, the entry barrier to build upon that research is lowered significantly.
 Anyone can access the research, with or without an academic affiliation.
-Further research and innovation can then accelerate more quickly with less expense.
+Further research and innovation can then accelerate more quickly and with less expense.

 ## Public Policy